blog posts

 What is the Internet speed?

 Internet speed is measured by the number of bits or bytes that can be transferred in one second.
-This internet speed generally includes two parts: download and upload speed.
+It generally includes two parts: download and upload speed.
 The download speed measures the data transmitted from the Internet to our device.
-This download speed determines how fast movies, music, and information are downloaded on our computer and how short videos, web pages, etc., are loaded and displayed when we browse the Internet.
+It determines how fast movies, music, and information are downloaded on our computer and how short videos, web pages, etc., are loaded and displayed when we browse the Internet.

 What is the difference between internet speed and bandwidth?

-Internet speed and bandwidth are related but are two different criteria for connection quality.
-Internet speed is the maximum speed you can transfer data, usually measured in megabits per second (Mbps).
+Internet speed and bandwidth are related, but are two different criteria for connection quality.
+Internet speed is the maximum speed at which data can be transferred, usually measured in megabits per second (Mbps).

-Bandwidth refers to the maximum amount of data your connection can use at any moment, measured in megabits per second (and gigabit per second for gigabit connections if the bandwidth is high).
+Bandwidth refers to the maximum amount of data your connection can use at any moment, measured in megabits per second (and gigabits per second for gigabit connections if the bandwidth is high).

 The speed of your connection to the Internet is displayed in Kbps (kilobits per second) and the download speed in KBps (kilobytes per second); on the other hand, each byte is equal to 8 bits.
 So, if your internet speed is assumed to be 46 kilobits per second, by dividing the number 46 by 8, we have converted it to kilobytes per second.
-So your download speed is based on the result of the division.
-It will be equal to 5.75 KBps.
+So your download speed is based on the revision.
+Result: It will be equal to 5.75 KBps.

 What is the difference between LAN and WAN?

-WAN and LAN are the network’s main and advantageous terms, each with its characteristics.
+WAN and LAN are the network’s main and advantageous terms, each with its own characteristics.

 LAN and WAN are computer networks in which LAN covers a small geographical area, such as a house, office, or group of buildings, at a very high speed, but WAN covers a broader area at a slower pace.